wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

 Module 4 Design Authentication and Authorization

    * <a target="_blank" href="https://microsoftlearning.github.io/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_4_Lab.html">4.
-Managing Azure AD Authentication and Authorization</a>
+Managing Azure AD Authentication and Authorization</a> using PowerShell through a Bastion blade, using Azure AD Premium P2 licensing to integrate an AD DS forest with an Azure AD tenant with Azure AD Connect, all to set conditional access.
    <br /><br />

 Module 5 Design Governance

 Module 6 Design a Solution for Databases

    * <a target="_blank" href="https://microsoftlearning.github.io/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_6_Lab.html">6.
-Implementing Azure SQL Database-Based Applications</a>
+Implementing Azure SQL Database-Based Applications</a>:
+   Create Azure SQL Database.
+Connect to it.
+Query it using a .NET Core console app behind a firewall.
    <br /><br />

 Module 7 Select an Appropriate Storage Account